Spend 5 Minutes To Learn

 The first sportsbook to accept an online wager was Intertops—the European bookie made history after accepting a $50 online wager in January 1996.
 That historic milestone opened up the possibility of online sports betting, and billions have been wagered since then.

-One of the main reasons why online betting took off is because it eliminated the need for one to travel to a retail sportsbook, giving bettors a lot of much-needed freedom.
+One of the main reasons why online betting took off is because it eliminated the need for one to travel to a retail sportsbook, giving bettors a lot more freedom to place wagers.

 Additionally, there are many bonuses and promos attached to online betting, and online betting also has more markets plus more competitive odds.